iOS Integration of the HAAPI Mobile UI SDK

 Use SDK Logging

 During development, you can enable logger classes in the UI SDK to get further information on technical behavior.
-Do so in the app delegate class, by adding code similar to the following before creating the HaapiUIKitApplication
+When getting integrated, add the following code to your application's startup code to get full log information.

-You can then view output in Xcode's output window, to see information that includes both API JSON responses and the results of frontend processing:
+You can then view output in Xcode's output window, to see information that includes both API JSON responses and details of models that the SDK uses.
+Later, when you produce production builds, disable HAAPI logging.

 2023-07-06 09:35:57.252770+0200 demoapp[36935:644803] [HAAPI_SDK_HTTP] [DEBUG] HaapiManager.334 : Received representation data: {"links":[{"href":"/authn/authentication/Username-Password/forgot-password","rel":"forgot-password","title":"Forgot your password?"},{"href":"/authn/authentication/Username-Password/forgot-account-id","rel":"forgot-account-id","title":"Forgot your username?"},{"href":"/authn/registration/Username-Password","rel":"register-create","title":"Create account"}],"metadata":{"viewName":"authenticator/html-form/authenticate/get"},"type":"authentication-step","actions":[{"template":"form","kind":"login","title":"Login","model":{"href":"/authn/authentication/Username-Password","method":"POST","type":"application/x-www-form-urlencoded","actionTitle":"Login","fields":[{"name":"userName","type":"username","label":"Username","value":"demouser"},{"name":"password","type":"password","label":"Password"}]}}]}2023-07-06 09:35:57.254300+0200 demoapp[36935:642276] [HAAPI_UI_FLOW] [DEBUG] HaapiFlowViewController.199 : isLoading did change to false2023-07-06 09:35:57.259376+0200 demoapp[36935:644803] [HAAPI_UI_DATA] [DEBUG] DataMapper.108 : HaapiRepresentation cannot be mapped to UIOperation InteractiveFormStep(actions: [IdsvrHaapiUIKit.FormAction], type: IdsvrHaapiUIKit.RepresentationType.authenticationStep, metadata: Optional(IdsvrHaapiUIKit.Metadata(templateArea: nil, viewName: Optional("authenticator/html-form/authenticate/get"))), messages: [], links: [IdsvrHaapiUIKit.Link(href: "/authn/authentication/Username-Password/forgot-password", rel: "forgot-password", title: Optional(Forgot your password?), type: nil), IdsvrHaapiUIKit.Link(href: "/authn/authentication/Username-Password/forgot-account-id", rel: "forgot-account-id", title: Optional(Forgot your username?), type: nil), IdsvrHaapiUIKit.Link(href: "/authn/registration/Username-Password", rel: "register-create", title: Optional(Create account), type: nil)], properties: nil)2023-07-06 09:35:57.266021+0200 demoapp[36935:642276] [HAAPI_UI_FLOW] [DEBUG] HaapiFlowViewController.208 : uiModel did change to Optional(IdsvrHaapiUIKit.FormModelImpl(messageItems: [], interactionItems: [IdsvrHaapiUIKit.InteractionItemSection(key: "login", label: "Login"), IdsvrHaapiUIKit.InteractionItemText, IdsvrHaapiUIKit.InteractionItemPassword, IdsvrHaapiUIKit.InteractionItemButton], linkItems: [IdsvrHaapiUIKit.LinkItemModelImpl(text: Optional("Forgot your password?"), href: "/authn/authentication/Username-Password/forgot-password", type: nil, action: IdsvrHaapiUIKit.Link(href: "/authn/authentication/Username-Password/forgot-password", rel: "forgot-password", title: Optional(Forgot your password?), type: nil)), IdsvrHaapiUIKit.LinkItemModelImpl(text: Optional("Forgot your username?"), href: "/authn/authentication/Username-Password/forgot-account-id", type: nil, action: IdsvrHaapiUIKit.Link(href: "/authn/authentication/Username-Password/forgot-account-id", rel: "forgot-account-id", title: Optional(Forgot your username?), type: nil)), IdsvrHaapiUIKit.LinkItemModelImpl(text: Optional("Create account"), href: "/authn/registration/Username-Password", type: nil, action: IdsvrHaapiUIKit.Link(href: "/authn/registration/Username-Password", rel: "register-create", title: Optional(Create account), type: nil))], templateArea: nil, viewName: Optional("authenticator/html-form/authenticate/get")))